foxmask/blog.trigger-happy.eu/content/pages/infos.md

 ## What is this ?

-"Trigger Happy" is a 🚂 bridge between internet services
+"Trigger Happy" is the 🚌 for your internet services

 ## How does it work ?